loopbackio/loopback-next/packages/authentication/README.md

 }
 ```

-Finally, put it all together in your application object:
+Finally, put it all together in your application class:

 ```ts
 import {Application} from '@loopback/core';